nuitrcs/regex_workshop/part2.md

 Open the [blank example](regexr.com/5rddd).
 Under the "Flags" menu in the upper left, turn on the "multiline" option (should be checked) so that the text is treated as multiple lines, not just one.

-To see the results of the group match, instead of the entire expression, in the bottom, change `$&\n` to `$1\n`.
+To see the results of the group match in the bottom, , instead of the entire expression, change `$&\n` to `$1\n`.
 The `1` is for the first group in the expression you'll write.

 Recall that we've written two regular expressions before:

-* Match spaces at the beginning of the line: `^ +`
+* Match spaces at the beginning of the line: `^ *`
 * Match male or female (challenge from Part 1): `f?e?male`

-Using these components, we want to write a regular expression to capture the name of the country in each line.
-The country name comes after the beginning of the line and the spaces, and before a space and then male or female.
+Using these components, we want to **write a regular expression to capture the name of the country in each line.**  The country name comes after the beginning of the line and the spaces, and before a space and then male or female.
 Combine these components with a new part of a regular expression that includes a group to capture the name of the country.
 Goal: regular expression that includes a group (in `()`) that will capture the name of the country.

 Hint: You'll probably want a non-greedy quantifier: `.+?` will match 1 or more characters, until the next part of the expression matches.